 Pros and Cons of Google Flights

-Like any feature on the internet, there are some awesome things to love about Google Flights and maybe a few drawbacks to keep in mind.
-I’ve outlined a few of each below for you to consider.
+Like any feature on the internet, there are some fantastic things to love about Google Flights and maybe a few drawbacks to remember.
+I’ve outlined a few of each below in summary.

 See Related: Best Weekend Trips from Amsterdam